 So I was sitting on my bedroom floor surrounded by cardboard boxes and zip ties, wondering if I’d made a huge mistake.
-The parts had just arrived, I had a YouTube tutorial paused on my phone, and I was staring at a CPU cooler that I was absolutely certain I’d installed backwards.
+Parts had just arrived, a YouTube tutorial was paused on my phone, and I was staring at a CPU cooler I was absolutely certain I’d installed backwards.
 That was back in October.
-And honestly, that chaotic afternoon is where this whole story starts.

-I’d been gaming on a hand-me-down laptop for almost two years.
-A Dell Inspiron from like 2019.
+I’d been gaming on a hand-me-down Dell Inspiron laptop from 2019 for almost two years.
 It ran Minecraft fine.
 Everything else?
 Not so much.
-Valheim chugged along at maybe 25fps on the lowest settings, which if you’ve played Valheim, you know completely kills the vibe of the game.
-My friend kept sending me clips of him playing Elden Ring and I was out here watching my laptop fans scream like they were auditioning for something.
+Valheim chugged along at maybe 25fps on the lowest settings — which if you’ve played Valheim, you know completely kills the vibe.
+My friend kept sending me clips of him in Elden Ring and I was out here watching my laptop fans scream like they were auditioning for something.

-I started looking seriously at building a gaming pc under $600 after seeing a few threads on r/buildapc where people were sharing their actual experiences.
-Not the “best budget gaming PC” YouTube videos where somehow the final build ends up costing $850 after they casually mention “oh and you’ll want to grab an SSD separately.”
+I started seriously researching a gaming PC under $600 after seeing threads on r/buildapc where people shared their actual experiences.
+Not the YouTube “best budget gaming PC” videos where the build mysteriously ends up costing $850 after they casually mention “oh and you’ll want an SSD separately.”
 Real people, real budgets.
-And I was seeing that yeah, a gaming pc under $600 was actually doable if you were willing to be patient about it.

 I set my ceiling at $580.
-I didn’t want to even get close to that $600 line.
 Every dollar mattered.

-I spent about three weeks just planning.
-I used PCPartPicker obsessively.
-Like, embarrassingly so.
-My lunch breaks at work were basically me comparing AMD Ryzen 5 5600 prices across different sites and refreshing to see if anything dropped.
+I spent about three weeks just on PCPartPicker.
+Embarrassingly so.
+My lunch breaks at work were basically me comparing Ryzen 5 5600 prices across sites and refreshing to see if anything dropped.

-Here’s the thing — I almost went with an Intel Core i3-12100F build because someone on Reddit said it was the “obvious choice” for budget gaming.
-And maybe I’m wrong but I felt like the Ryzen 5 5600 had a little more runway for the future, and the price difference wasn’t massive at the time I was buying.
+I almost went with an Intel Core i3-12100F build because someone on Reddit said it was the “obvious choice” for budget gaming.
+I felt like the Ryzen 5 5600 had a little more runway for the future though, and the price difference wasn’t massive at the time I was buying.

-I went with the 5600, a B550M motherboard, 16GB of DDR4 RAM, and an RX 6600 for the GPU.
-The RX 6600 was the part I agonized over the most.
-I kept going back and forth between that and a used RTX 3060, but used GPU prices in my area were kind of all over the place and I didn’t fully trust the listings.
+The RX 6600 was the part I agonized over most.
+I kept going back and forth between that and a used RTX 3060, but used GPU prices in my area were all over the place and I didn’t fully trust the listings.
+New RX 6600 it was.

 | Component Category | Recommended Product | Why It’s Good for a $600 Gaming PC | CTA |